Running takes the exotic route in Asia

 After months of work to woo sponsors, about 400 runners assembled in a narrow street opposite the royal palace last October for the first half-marathon in Luang Prabang.
 Proceeds went to charity.

-"Destination races are catching on quickly in Asia, as organizers realize it just takes an extra marginal shift to get more people to a new place," said Gilmore, a British national who works in equity sales at HSBC in Singapore.
+"Destination races are catching on quickly in Asia, as organisers realise it just takes an extra marginal shift to get more people to a new place," said Gilmore, a British national who works in equity sales at HSBC in Singapore.

 "While the turnout may be in the hundreds, as opposed to the thousands that many of the more popular city marathons get, the runners tend to get their families along, which has a multiplier effect on tourism and the local industry."